fwenai/Edit_and_Finetuning/README.md

 ## Main Experiment

 ### Environmental setup
-    ```bash
+    ```
     conda edit_and_finetuning_env create -f environment.yml
     ```
-### Rome edit for the model GPT-XL, for each edited knowledge, 1. create a train dataset that is irrelevant to the edited knowledge 2. sample a validation dataset for stopping criteria 3. perform knowledge edition 4. perform downstream finetuning 5. compute the edited knowledge retention rate 6. compute the intrinsic knowledge retention rate
+### Rome edit for the model GPT-XL,
+for each edited knowledge, 1. create a train dataset that is irrelevant to the edited knowledge 2. sample a validation dataset for stopping criteria 3. perform knowledge edition 4. perform downstream finetuning 5. compute the edited knowledge retention rate 6. compute the intrinsic knowledge retention rate
-    ```bash
+    ```
     sh run_all.sh
     ```